redhair/zkDON/README.md

 Modern Oracles suffer from a plethora of security flaws.
 Some driven by Oracle architechture itself, but others driven by underlying blockchain implementation.
 The goal of our zkDON is to achieve the following properties:

-1. MEV Resistant - Oracles that publish updates on Ethereum are subject to back-running attacks, where an adverasary will position a liquidation transaction in the mempool immediately after the oracle update transaction, thus instantly liquidating a vault without contest.
+1. MEV Resistant - Oracles that publish updates on Ethereum are subject to back-running attacks, where an adversary will position a liquidation transaction in the mempool immediately after the oracle update transaction, thus instantly liquidating a vault without contest.
 We want our Oracle Network to be resistant to these types of attacks.

 2. Decentralized & Open Source - Oracles that are not decentralized become a central point of failure in the system and will be targeted by attackers.
 Closed source Oracles are also subject to trust-issues from their consumers on top of not being able to be publicly audited.
 The Oracle Client implementation must be open source for maximal resilience.